pkropf/configHelper/README.md

 # configHelper
-Simple functions to help find configuration files
+Simple functions to help find configuration files in Python.